 In fact, just 30% of our respondents stated that they used eCommerce as a conversion tool, meaning a huge number of marketers are dealing with offline conversions, or hard to track conversions like form fills and phone calls.

 We’ve said it before and we’ll say it again, generating high-quality leads is hard work.
-Understanding which lead is high or low-quality is the first hurdle and our marketers agreed.
+Understanding which leads are high or low-quality is the first hurdle and our marketers agreed.
 26% of respondents stated that understanding lead quality was one of their biggest challenges.

 And when 37% of marketers find generating high-quality leads difficult, it’s easy to understand the correlation between this and understanding lead quality.